 Ultimately either are more useful to you and your breath than not cleaning your tongue.

 Can you brush your tongue with an electric toothbrush?

-Some high-end electric toothbrushes, such as the Genius X, actually have a tongue cleaning mode.
+Some high-end electric toothbrushes, such as the Oral-B iO, actually have a tongue cleaning mode.
 This is a shorter cycle that provides less power and motion to the brush head for a more gentle clean.

 The only issue you may find in using an electric toothbrush is that the vibrations and sensation it creates on the tongue surface may make you more sensitive to gagging.
 If this is the case, a manual brush or scraper may be better.

 It’s probably not worth buying an electric toothbrush specifically for its tongue cleaning mode, but if yours does happen to have one, it’s worth giving it a try, especially if you don’t own a tongue cleaner already.